PASSION

 Directed and Choreographed by Eamon Foley

-A reason why I’m interested in a more modern aesthetic is that I’d love to incorporate cocaine use into Giorgio and Clara’s relationship when they are alone together, as if we’re catching them in a drug-fueled sex marathon in a seedy motel.
-It only needs to be a light touch, but I’m interested in seeing that Clara and Giorgio’s passion for each other is somewhat chemically induced.
+During “Happiness,” and other times when they are alone together, Clara and Giorgio indulge in cocaine.
+At the top of the show, during “Happiness”, we catch Clara and Giorgio in a drug-fueled sex marathon in a seedy motel.
+Their passion for each other is some hater chemically induced.
 Their relationship feels like “chemsex” in the sense that it exists on a plane too hot to maintain, and hinges on fantasy.
 Their passion is like a drug in that it is an intense, euphoric connection that crashes hard when they have to face reality.

 “What seems real and vivid often turns out to be the opposite.
 For some, the drug promotes the sensation of a super-intense interpersonal connection.
 Many users describe this as deeper and more powerful than any they have experienced.
 The irony is that these “connections” ultimately disintegrate and leave the user feeling lonely, disappointed, and exploited.”